 Despite being a popular topic of discussion among the C-suite audience, Machine Learning is often used interchangeably with AI.
 However, Machine Learning is a subset of AI that enables systems to learn from data and previous experiences and make accurate predictions with little or no human intervention.
-Today, many big names in the industry have already started leveraging the potential of Machine Learning in their business.
-Besides industry titans, a large number of Startups and SMEs are also embracing Machine Learning to bring transformative changes.
+Today, many big names in the industry have already started leveraging the potential of Machine Learning in their businesses.
+Besides industry titans, a large number of Startups and SMEs are also embracing the application of Machine Learning in business to bring transformative changes.

 Machine Learning comes with an unmatched potential to analyze large chunks of data, which in turn enables businesses to make data-driven decisions with better accuracy.
 Besides data analysis, Machine Learning models can help businesses streamline complex workflows and automate manual and repetitive jobs resulting in improved workforce productivity and efficiency.
-Simply put, Machine Learning services are actively making their way into businesses’ core operations.
+Simply put, Machine Learning for enterprise is actively making its way into businesses’ core operations.

-Many enterprises have already adopted Machine Learning since it offers a host of benefits to businesses.
-Let’s take a quick look at the key advantages of embracing Machine Learning.
+Many enterprises have already adopted AI and Machine Learning for business operations since it offers a host of benefits.
+Let’s take a quick look at Machine Learning benefits for businesses.

 1. Predicting Customer Lifetime Value